wavefrontHQ/docs/pages/doc/logging_overview.md

        Tags
     </td>
     <td>
-      Tags are key value pairs that help you add meta data to your logs.
+      Tags are key-value pairs that help you add metadata to your logs.
 You can filter logs using tags.
     </td>
   </tr>
   <tr>